sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 The design goal is to eliminate any dependencies across Tribes.

+## People who work together sit close to each other

+People in a team should sit together.
+Teams belonging to the same tribe should also be near each other.
+Experts should move around to the team that needs their expertise.

 ## Evolutionary approach to development

 Important decisions and initiatives should be de-risked by leveraging a set-based approach.
 Different teams should work in parallel on the same decision or initiative, without any contact between them, except for checking they're not converging towards the same solution.